Cylinder curves in finite holonomy flat metrics: Main Theorem

 Fully puncture $(S,\varphi)$, denote it by $(S^\circ,\varphi^\circ)$, and let $p \colon (S_0,\varphi_0) \to (S^\circ,\varphi^\circ)$ denote the holonomy almost trivializing cover.
 Then let $A_n^1,\ldots,A_n^{q_0}$, $Z^1,\ldots,Z^{q_0}$, $\theta^1,\ldots,\theta^{q_0}$ be as in Lemma~\ref{L:limits of cores}, and let us choose $a_n^1,\ldots,a_n^{q_0}$ to be core geodesics for the cylinders so that $a_n^j \to Z^j$ with the foliation in direction $\theta^j$ (having already passed to a subsequence).
 Without loss of generality, the directions $\theta_n^j$ of $A_n^j$ are distinct, for all $n$ and $j$ and $a_n^j \subset Z^j$ (by passing to some tail of our subsequence).

-Since the $Z^1,\ldots,Z^{q_0}$ are pairwise disjoint and cyclically permuted by the covering group $G$, $p$ restricts to a homeomorphism from each $Z^j$ to $Z^\circ \subset S^\circ$, a closed subsurface, and maps the foliation by geodesics in direction $\theta^j$ to a foliation of $Z^\circ$ by geodesics: Note that any two of these homeomorphisms differ by an element of the covering group, and thus $Z^\circ$ is independent of $j$.
-We also note that $Z^\circ$ is the Hausdorff limit of the closures $\{\bar A_n \cap S^\circ\}$ and that the core geodesics of $A_n$ limit to the geodesics foliating $Z^\circ$.
-Let $Z = \bar Z^\circ \subset S$, and observe that this is an embedded subsurface, except possibly at the cone points, also (singularly) foliated by limits of the core curve $a_n$ of $A_n$.
+Since the $Z^1,\ldots,Z^{q_0}$ are pairwise disjoint and cyclically permuted by the covering group $G$, $p$ restricts to a homeomorphism from each $Z^j$ to $Z^\circ \subset S^\circ$, a closed subsurface, and maps the foliation by geodesics in direction $\theta^j$ to a foliation $\mathcal F^\circ_0$ of $Z^\circ$ by geodesics: Note that any two of these homeomorphisms differ by an element of the covering group, and thus $(Z^\circ,\mathcal F^\circ_0)$ is independent of $j$.
+We also note that $Z^\circ$ is the Hausdorff limit of the closures $\{\bar A_n \cap S^\circ\}$ and that the core geodesics of $A_n$ limit to the geodesics in the foliation $\mathcal F^\circ_0$.
+Let $Z = \bar Z^\circ \subset S$, and observe that this is an embedded subsurface, except possibly at the cone points, also with a (singular) foliation $\mathcal F_0$ by limits of the core curve $a_n$ of $A_n$.
 Moreover, since $a_n^j \subset Z^j$, it follows that $a_n \subset Z$.
 Since $\{a_n\}$ is assumed to have infinite diameter in $\C(S)$, the boundary of $Z$ must be homotopically inessential in $S$---otherwise the boundary would be an essential curve disjoint from all $a_n$, proving $\{a_n\}_{n > N}$ has diameter $2$ in $\C(S)$.
-But then, the complement of $Z$ is a collection of disks. \end{proof}
+But then, the complement of $Z$ is a collection of disks, each containing at most one puncture (possibly on its boundary).

+For each complementary (possibly once-punctured) disk, we now describe how to glue the boundary arcs together, thus ``collapsing" $Z$ onto $S$, and producing a semi-translation structure $\hat \varphi$ for which $\varphi$ is therefore obtained by disk replacements.
+First, fix a component without a puncture in its interior.
+Observe that the boundary is a union of finitely many geodesic segments connecting points for which the total angle inside $Z$ has the form $k \pi$ for some integer $k \geq 2$, together with at most one puncture; call these the {\em corners} of the disk.